tnichols217/notes/APBiology/7/Notes/Activities/1 - Natural Selection.md

 |                             | Amino Acid | Gln                             | His                            | Gln                          | Gln                              | Gln                             |

 ## Questions
-1. Having color-matched fur with mi
+1. Having color-matched fur with mice and their environment gives them an environmental advantage as they are harder to prey on when harder to spot.
+Light fur on light sand is an advantage and dark on dark is too, but a mismatch of colors wil